-As I’ve said before, I don’t believe in resolutions.
-I do, however, believe in continuously setting goals for yourself.
-Having something to work towards, whether professionally, mentally, or physically, can help offer you focus and direction when things seem chaotic.
+I don’t believe in resolutions.
+I do believe in continuously setting goals for yourself.
+Having something to work towards, whether professionally, mentally, or physically, can offer you focus and direction when life seems chaotic.
 As I approach my 24th birthday, I’ve decided that there is something I really need to work on before I hit the big 2-5.

 If I’m being kind, I would label myself as organized.
 If I’m being honest, I am a neurotic freak.

 There is a point at which planning becomes counter-productive, and I passed that point a very long time ago.
 I am constantly trying to plan every single aspect of my life.
 Meals, workouts, social events, errands… the specific order I’ll do all of these things every single day.
-When I go to the grocery store, I separate my lists into fruits/veggies, dairy, and other so that I can plan the quickest route through the grocery store.
-I plan exactly what I’ll do, in precise chronology, when I get home from work (ex: feed Loki, prep dinner, take shower, pack gym bag, cook dinner, call mom, clean room, wash face/brush teeth/bed).
-If you’re thinking, “Hey you sound crazy”… you may not be wrong.
+When I go to the grocery store, I separate my lists into ‘Fruits/veggies, Meat, Dariy, and Other’ so I can plan the quickest route through the grocery store.
+I plan exactly what I’ll do, in precise chronology, when I get home from work (ex: feed Loki, prep dinner, take shower, pack a gym bag, cook dinner, call mom, clean room, wash face/brush teeth/bed).
+If you’re thinking, “Hey you sound crazy”… yeah, I know.

 While this tendency makes me the most productive and efficient worker at every job I have, there are two major drawbacks to living this way in every aspect of your life.

 One is that I can’t even calculate how much time I waste trying to save time.
-My intentions are so pure.
+My intentions are pure.
 I figure, “If I plan the most efficient way of doing everything, I’ll save more time!”
 But I’m always chasing that “efficiency”, and not enjoying any of the time I “save”.
-For instance, if I finish up my To Do List for a Tuesday night thanks to my wonderfully efficient planning, I won’t use that time I saved to relax or do something enjoyable.
+For instance, if I finish up my To-Do List for a Tuesday night thanks to my wonderfully efficient planning, I won’t use that time I saved to relax or do something enjoyable.
 I’ll get a jump-start on making Wednesday more efficient.
 And if I manage it, on Wednesday I’ll try to make Thursday more efficient… and so on.
 It never ends.
-I feel pressure to always be doing something, and guilty when I’m not doing anything or if I fail to complete my made up “To Do List”.
-The worst part is this pressure or guilt is based on nothing valid, and comes from nowhere but myself.
+I feel pressure to always be doing something, and guilty when I’m not doing anything or if I fail to complete my list.
+The worst part is this pressure or guilt is based on nothing, comes from nowhere but myself.

-Two, is that whether my plans go perfectly OR fall to pieces, I always lose.
+Two is whether my plans go perfectly OR fall to pieces, I still lose.
 I could plan a Saturday as follows:

 - 10am Spin Class